DataSQRL/datasqrl.github.io/docs/getting-started/getting-started.md

 Congrats!
 You've built a robust and scalable data pipeline with just a few queries!
 Check out more of what DataSQRL has to offer, you might be surprised how this simple abstraction can unlock advanced features and functionality.

-For a continuation of the features of DataSQRL, check out the [Tutorial](../getting-started/quickstart/).
+For a continuation of the features of DataSQRL, check out the [Sensor Data Tutorial](../getting-started/quickstart/).